Billboard Heiress Drops $24 Million on Striking Westside L.A. Estate

 It’s too early to be certain, but there are signs L.A.’s ultra-high-end property market may be cautiously emerging from its coronavirus-induced cocoon.
 David Geffen recently downsized to a $65 million Beverly Hills estate, Elon Musk sold his $29 million Bel Air main residence to a Chinese billionaire, rapper Travis Scott inked a $23.5 million deal in Brentwood and Seagram heiress Ellen Bronfman and her husband Andrew Hauptman shelled out $21.5 million for a sprawling Malibu compound.

-Despite the sky-high number, the buyer can easily afford this deluxe estate.
-Thomas is the only daughter of New York billboard tycoon Richard Schaps, founder of Van Wagner Communications.
+Despite the sky-high number, the buyer can easily afford this deluxe estate — she’s the only daughter of New York billboard tycoon Richard Schaps, founder of Van Wagner Communications.
 Now in his 70s, Schaps bootstrapped Van Wagner from just another small ad shop into the world’s largest privately-owned billboard/outdoor advertising company, flaunting hundreds of millions in annual revenue and lucrative ad space on NYC’s Times Square.

 In 2014, CBS purchased Van Wagner’s outdoor assets — now known as Outfront Media — in a whopping $690 million, all-cash deal, the biggest-ever exit for an outdoor advertising company.
 That acquisition made the Schaps family unimaginably wealthy; today, Schaps and his wife own landmark residences in Manhattan and Palm Beach.

-For what it’s worth, Thomas is also the first cousin of businessman Spencer Rascoff, the co-founder and longtime former CEO of Zillow.
-And she’s married to Brett Thomas, a venture capitalist who runs CAVU Venture Partners, a VC firm dedicated to investing in early-stage consumer goods businesses.
+For what it’s worth, the buyer is also the first cousin of businessman Spencer Rascoff, the co-founder and longtime former CEO of Zillow.
+And she’s married to a venture capitalist who runs CAVU Venture Partners, a VC firm dedicated to investing in early-stage consumer goods businesses.
 (CAVU, perhaps unsurprisingly, has heavily utilized billboard advertising to promote their various brands.)

 Wide-plank hardwood floors blend well with the home’s soft neutral tones, and the main level features public spaces all open to each other — the living, family and dining rooms seamlessly flow together, while floor-to-ceiling walls of glass flood the rooms with natural light.
 In the living room, electronic steel doors open via a button’s touch to the grassy backyard, where there’s a BBQ area, alfresco dining and an infinity-edged swimming pool.
 The Architectural Digest-worthy kitchen, for its part, is sheathed in a gorgeous blue-grey marble and offers designer appliances, a snack bar and separate butler’s pantry.